 How to Make Chicken Bryan at Home

 - Start by getting the chicken cooking.
-As I said above, you can either cook it in a skillet on the stove or on a grill.
+As I said above, you can either saute it in a grill pan on the stove or on a grill.
 You could also use a George Foreman grill or something like that if you have it.
 Make sure you brush chicken breasts on both sides with some olive oil, both to prevent sticking and to infuse it with a nice flavor.
 Then season with kosher salt and pepper and place into the skillet.

 Most thinner chicken breasts will cook in about 4 to 5 minutes per side.
-Be sure to cook the chicken until it reaches 165º inside the thickest part.
+Be sure to cook the chicken until it measures 165º on a meat thermometer inside the thickest part.

 - Next, prepare the sauce.
 In a different skillet, sauté the onion and garlic over medium heat for about 2 minutes.
 Be careful not to overcook them because the garlic will get bitter.